lblod/lib-decision-validation/README.md

 > To use the module, import it into your project:
 > ```javascript
-> import { validatePublication, getBlueprintOfDocumentType, fetchDocument } from 'validation-monitoring-module/index';
+> import { validatePublication, getBlueprintOfDocumentType, fetchDocument, getExampleOfDocumentType, enrichValidationResultWithExamples } from 'validation-monitoring-module/index';
 > ```
 >
 > Then, call the `validatePublication` function with the publication data to validate: